Sarasij93/Erdos-DataScience-May2024-RealEstate-Project/README.md

 ## KPIs

-- Get the mean price of houses in King County, WA using the data and use our models to compare with that.
-- Get a baseline model of predicting the mean price and use our models to improve upon this.
+- Get a baseline model of predicting the mean price and use root mean squared errors (rmse) to compare the performance of our models compared to the baseline.
 - Get a good understanding of the key independent features that significantly affect house price.